- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

 But premiums vary significantly from one insurer to another.
 Insurers in New Hampshire can choose whether to base premiums on the age the enrollee was when they signed up (issue age rating) or to have premiums increase as enrollees get older (attained age rating).
 Insurers can also choose to use community rating — charging everyone the same rate regardless of age — but that’s not a common approach unless a state requires it, and New Hampshire does not.
 Attained age rating is the most common approach for Medigap insurers nationwide, but the two Medigap insurers with the largest market share in New Hampshire (Anthem and UnitedHealthcare) both use issue-age rating.

-In New Hampshire in 2020, there are 19 insurers approved to offer Medigap plans, although the state’s Medigap enrollment in 2018 was spread across just ten of those plans — with two-thirds of the total market share held by Anthem and UnitedHealthcare.
+There were 19 insurers in New Hampshire approved to offer Medigap plans as of 2022, although the state’s Medigap enrollment in 2018 was spread across just ten of those plans — with two-thirds of the total market share held by Anthem and UnitedHealthcare.
 All 19 Medigap insurers offer Plans A, F, G, and N; availability for the other plan options varies from one insurer to another.

-In October 2020, the state of New Hampshire unveiled a new Medigap rate comparison tool that residents can use to see pricing, benefits information, and plan availability (it does not appear to provide rate information for disabled Medicare beneficiaries who are under age 65, but rates for applicants under age 65 can be obtained via the federal Medicare plan finder tool).
+In October 2020, the state of New Hampshire unveiled a new Medigap rate comparison tool that residents can use to see pricing, benefits information, and plan availability.

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
 Once that initial enrollment window ends, Medigap insurers in nearly all states can use medical underwriting to determine an applicant’s eligibility for coverage, unless one of the limited guaranteed-issue rights applies.

-Bipartisan legislation (SB646) was considered in New Hampshire that would have added to the state’s Medigap consumer protections.
+In 2020, bipartisan legislation (SB646) was considered in New Hampshire that would have added to the state’s Medigap consumer protections.
 The bill passed in the Senate but died in the House.
 If it had been enacted, it would have put New Hampshire among a handful of states that ensure some sort of ongoing access to Medigap plans without medical underwriting.
-It would have required Medigap insurers to let a member switch to any of the insurer’s other Medigap plans during the month of the member’s birthday.
+It would have required Medigap insurers to let a member switch to any of the insurer’s other Medigap plans during the month of the member’s birthday (several other states have taken this same approach, with a “birthday rule” plan change window).
 Insurers would have had to notify members each year of the opportunity to change their coverage, and would have had to allow the coverage change regardless of whether it would result in an increase or decrease in benefits.
-The expected impact of the bill in terms of premiums and plan offerings is discussed at the bottom of this version of the text, but ultimately, it was not enacted so nothing has changed about New Hampshire’s Medigap rules for the time being.
+The expected impact of the bill in terms of premiums and plan offerings is discussed at the bottom of this version of the text, but ultimately, it was not enacted.

 Medigap in New Hampshire if you’re under 65